List of Teenage Mutant Ninja Turtles characters: Lord Dregg

 Lord Dregg is an alien warlord from Dimension X who replaced Shredder as the main antagonist in the last two seasons of the 1987 series, voiced by Tony Jay.
 In his first appearances, he attempted to take over the world, but his plans were constantly foiled by the Turtles.
 Eventually, he started a smear campaign against them, which turned the citizens of New York against them and in favor of him.
 This all came to an end in the episode "Doomquest".
 He is unable to fight the titular villain, and when the Turtles do so, he flees in fear, and the populace finally discover that the Turtles were heroes and Dregg was the villain (after April showed them a tape of his true motives).
 His last attempt involved using a robotic suit to absorb the powers of several other aliens, and kill the Turtles.
 His plan failed after Donatello and Michelangelo used Krang's android body to shrink him down and banish him to Dimension X.

-A new version of Dregg named Vrinigath appeared in the fourth season of the 2012 series, voiced by Peter Stormare.
-This version is an insectoid crime lord originating from the Planet Sectoid 1.
+A new version of Lord Dregg with the first name of Vrinigath appeared in the fourth season of the 2012 series, voiced by Peter Stormare.
+This version is an insectoid crime lord originating from the planet Sectoid 1.

 Purple Dragons

 Symbol of the Purple Dragons gang.

 The Purple Dragons are a street gang that is documented to have connections with the Foot Clan in few incarnations and have clashed with the Ninja Turtles in several series.

 They first appeared in the Mirage comics as the toughest gang from the Lower East Side in New York City.
 They often are led by Hun and have a connection to the Foot Clan, though not always.
 The leader of the "Black Dragons", apparently cut a deal with Officer Miller, which resulted in Hun being locked up and allowed him to gain control of the Purple Dragons.
 He then helped the Purple Dragons' one-time-rival Shredder wipe out the group, turning them into the Black Dragons: a gang subservient to the Foot Clan.
 In their first fight against the Teenage Mutant Ninja Turtles, the Purple Dragons found that their guns and knives are useless against their martial arts.
 The turtles managed to kill most of the members before the police arrive.
 The Purple Dragons appear again 25 years later in 2009.
 Decades ago, the gang's leader Hunter Mason (the true identity of Hun) delivered a brutal beating to a teen-aged Casey Jones, one of the Purple Dragons' bitterest enemies, prior to being thrown in jail.
 After being released from jail, Hun wiped out the Black Dragons, declaring his intentions to rebuild his criminal empire.

-In the 1987 series, Bebop and Rocksteady are part of a street gang that works for Shredder.
-This gang is possibly based on the Purple Dragons.